-One way you can put your supply of clarified butter to good use is preparing a holiday turkey that’s perfectly browned and full of flavor, as in Fine Cooking’s recipe.
+One way you can put your supply of clarified butter to good use is preparing a holiday turkey that’s perfectly browned and full of flavor, as in Food & Wine’s recipe.
 After removing the neck, tail and giblets, rinse off the bird and pat dry with paper towels.
 Rub the clarified butter all over the turkey’s surface, throwing on some salt to achieve a crispier skin.

 Set the turkey on a rack in a roasting pan with the breast down.
 Place in an oven set to 325 degrees Fahrenheit for an hour.
 Flip the poultry and keep roasting, basting and rotating the pan every half hour.

 After another two hours, or when the internal temperature in the thick area of the thigh reaches 175 degrees, move the turkey onto a carving board.
 Tent the poultry with foil and let it rest while you use the pan drippings to make a gravy.